TeamLe-Shop/zordzman-plus-plus/README.md

 ==================
 ![](http://servers.tf:8080/buildStatus/icon?job=zordzman-plus-plus)

+(Note: The above icon may show the incorrect build status due to GitHub cacheing the images.
+The build status is currently "failed" since the builder does not have SDL_Net installed.)

-The best game that ever existed, if it weren't for JavaCakess' cancerous changes.
+The best game that ever existed!

 Zordzman-plus-plus (Zordzman++) will be a remake of the original Zordzman created by JavaCakess in, well, Java.